yungookim/slidboard/README.md

 ##Components

-Slidboard has three components, namely, Slidboard (runs on PixelSense), Server, and Android Client.
+Slidboard has three components.
+Namely, Slidboard (runs on PixelSense), Server, and Android Client.
 Any message exchanges in the network are done via HTTP and should be in JSON format.

 ###Server